toastedqu/toastedqu.github.io/content/en/docs/ml/unsupervised.md

 (**Thin SVD**): use the best rank $k$ approximation to represent the matrix: $X\approx U_kD_kV_k^T$

+Optimization: **Power Method**: estimate the largest eigenvalue/eigenvector by continuously multiplying this matrix on an arbitrary vector.
+- Guaranteed to find global optimum in reconstruction error.

 Pros:
 - Wide range of applications
 - Data compression